University of Medicine 1, Yangon: Post-independence era

-The promulgation of the University Education Act in May 1964, the Institutes of Medicine were established.
+On the promulgation of the University Education Act in May 1964, the Institutes of Medicine were established.

-In 1961, the College of Engineering relocated to the Soviet-funded Institute of Technology.
-The engineering college subsequently became the Prome Road campus of IM-1.
-The complex was built in 1956 as one of post-independence Burma's most significant modernist developments.
-Funded by the Colombo Plan, the complex featured a modern design adapted to Myanmar’s tropical climate.
-The centerpiece was the Library Building, then the tallest in Yangon, notable for its precast façade panels and colored glass louvres that filtered daylight and allowed passive ventilation.
-This provided both aesthetic appeal and climatic comfort in a time before air conditioning.

-The campus included multiple wings for lecture halls and classrooms, connected by shaded arcades, open staircases, and perforated walls for airflow.
-Burmese artists contributed murals and bas-reliefs depicting traditional life, enriching the space with cultural identity and optimism.
-The campus' most iconic structures was the wooden Assembly Hall, nicknamed Leikkhon (“back of the tortoise”) for its concave, shell-like shape.
-Engineered from multiple laminated layers of Burmese teak, it was a marvel of timber construction.
-However, due to high maintenance costs and economic decline during the socialist era, the hall was demolished around 1980.
+In 1961, the Institute of Medicine 1 moved into its Prome Road campus, which had formerly been occupied by the Institute of Technology.
+The complex was designed by Raglan Squire and had been built between 1954 and 1956.

 In 1973, the administration of the three medical Institutes and the Institute of Dental Medicine was transferred to the Ministry of Health, and came under the direct control of the Department of Medical Education, now known as the Department of Health Manpower.

 Post-graduate courses were introduced at the three Institutes of Medicine in 1964, the Dean of the courses being responsible to the Rector for their organization and administration.
 With the addition of new courses in 1970, the Board of Postgraduate Medical Studies came under the administration of the Director.
 With the institution of the Department of Medical Education in 1973, the Board has been under the direct charge of the Director-General of the Department of Medical Education, now known as the Department of Human Resource for Health.
 In 2005, Institute of Medicine 1 was renamed the University of Medicine 1.